allisonlarson/neighbors/README.md

 **needs:**
 * app has map of denver
 * app has narrower maps of neighborhoods
-* app has locations to go to

 **likes:**
-* app has categorized locations
+* app has locations
-* locations are mapped onto those maps dynamically
+* neighborhoods on city view are interactive

 **emergency:**
+* neighborhood map
-* one map of denver with lines
+* denver map
-* locations somewhere on site with reference to their neighborhoods

 #### 10.6 **Users Are On This Site Too**
 **needs:**
-* users can do things (have profile, etc)
+* users can log in through twitter
-* app has categorized locations
+* users have a page

 **likes:**
-* locations have profiles
+* app has locations
-* neighborhoods have profiles
+* things have profiles

 **emergency**
-* map of denver with locations on it (static)
+* map of denver with neighborhood lines
 * users exist

 #### 10.9 **Users Do Stuff On Site**
 **needs:**
-* neighborhoods, locations, etc can be searched for
+* app has locations
 * everything has profiles
 * locations get mapped onto maps dynamically